To pay with our secure credit card process, please visit www.shabahang.org

 The program will include: Special entertainment for the children, Hors d’oeuvre, Sit-down dinner with Persian & American cuisine, Music and Dance with DJ Beshkan

 For discounted hotel prices at Marriott Courthouse, please indicate “Shabahang”

 E-mail contact: Contact@Shabahang.org

-The Iranian New year celebration, or Nowruz, begins at the first day of spring, usually close to March 20th of Gregorian calendar; aka start of Aries.
+The Iranian New year celebration, or Nowruz, begins at the first day of spring, usually close to March 20th of the Gregorian calendar; aka the start of Aries.
 With roots going back at least 3 millennia, Nowruz ceremonies are symbolic representations of rebirth.
 According to Iranian mythology, Nowruz was established by King Jamshid after the nation survived a very tough winter.
 Nowruz brings hope, peace and prosperity to the world.
-It is celebrated by Iranian people and their cultural neighbors regardless of ethnicity, political views or religion from western China to eastern Mediterranean.
+It is celebrated by Iranian people and their cultural neighbors regardless of ethnicity, political views or religion from western China to the eastern Mediterranean.